 On the 30th we continued our descent, and at 5 a.m. on the 31st we made it to the glacier: I counted a total of 42 rappels, so I had nearly been right.
 We had planned to descend the south side of Latok I if successful, and five days before we estimated we would be starting our descent, we had phoned our sirdar and asked him to call the porters, break camp, and head down to Askole with everything.
 Maybe I entered the wrong number, but he never got the message.
 We were overjoyed to see our camp still in place.

 Getting to it was another matter.
 We were amazed by the amount of new snow on the glacier.
 In a normal state, we would have reached camp in a couple of hours.
 It took eight hours, even after we abandoned all our gear.
 It was now clear Valery had serious frostbite to both fingers and toes, and Anton also had frostbitten feet.
 Valery also had a bad lung infection.
-But we felt we were heroes.
-We didn’t need helicopters—we would walk out.
+But we were heroes, weren't we?
+We didn't need helicopters—couldn't we walk out?

 We all tried walking out the next day, but in the end Anton could not continue, and from then on was carried by horse.
 Valery held out well at first, but on the second day he too found he couldn't walk; his pneumonia was progressing quickly.
-With some difficulty we found another horse, and with two dexamethasone he made it to civilization.
+We tried to call a helicopter but didn't succeed, as it was the weekend.
+With some difficulty we found another horse, and with two dexamethasone Valery made it to civilization.

 In the end, Anton lost a few toes.
 Valery eventually recovered from pneumonia but lost all his toes and parts of some of his fingers.
+It was a good try, though I haven't pushed myself as hard on a climb for a long time, and I don't remember ever being so tired.
 Though we didn't summit, I'm confident I have a good chance next time, inshallah.

 Editor’s note: There have been more than two dozen attempts on the north ridge of Latok I. This is believed to be the highest point attained since the American attempt in 1978, which reached a point approximately 150m below the summit before storm and illness forced a retreat.